Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script> <br>

 <p> Looking at how the entire script is written in one file, Figure ? below depicts how the entire script works together.
-Usually, to keep things organized, you would take the javascript between the script tags and save that as a javascript file.  </p> <br>
+Usually, to keep things organized, the javascript portion is loaded in as a separate file.
+Right-click on this web page and select "View Page Source" on the dropdown menu.
+This will open the html, css, and javascript for the webpage.
+Then, scroll down to Line ??? -- this is the final Leaflet web map loaded in from a different folder on GitHub. </p> <br>

 <figure>